synw/django-instant/README.md

 ### Quick example

-Push some events on channels from anywhere in the code:
+Push events in channels from anywhere in the code:

   ```python
 from instant.producers import broadcast